amirghedira/RentManager-RestAPI-Squelize-/readme.md

 Link: [https://www.npmjs.com/package/multer](https://www.npmjs.com/package/multer)

 ## Sequelize/mysql2:
 These are the basic packages to build a rest API with MySQL database.
-Actually, sequelize makes interactions with database a bit easier for someone who don't know MySQL language.
-It provides a built in functions that you use them to fetch , store and update data without writing MySQL queries.
-Also to make all this work `sequelize` and `mysql2` packages are needed to convert behind the scenes the functions provided by Sequelize into MySQL queries before hitting the database.
+Actually, Sequelize makes interactions with database a bit easier for someone who don't know MySQL language.
+It provides a built-in functions that you use them to fetch , store and update data without writing MySQL queries.
+Also, to make all this work `sequelize` and `mysql2` packages are needed to convert behind the scenes the functions provided by Sequelize into MySQL queries before hitting the database.

 Link: [https://www.npmjs.com/package/mysql2](https://www.npmjs.com/package/mysql2)